 Other favorite pork cuts on the grill are as follows:

 - Pork Loin

 There are many poultry types of meat that you can cook on your grill, from turkey to quail and grilled chicken, but we have chosen the most popular poultry that is a household staple for most families.

 Chicken Is the Best Poultry to Grill

-Chicken pieces are the best form of chicken to grill for a quick cookout.
+Grilled chicken thighs are the best form of chicken to grill for a quick cookout.

 However, if you have a leisurely afternoon planned, you can cook a whole bird if you have several hours available.

-Chicken is best cooked slower than red meat (such as steaks) since it needs to cook all the way through.
+Chicken is best cooked slower than red meat (such as grilled steaks) since it needs to cook all the way through.